nicholas-fr/test-content-validation/README.md

 - When the `-d` parameter is present and the referenced Docker container is present, each test vector will also be validated using the JCCP DASH validator.
 For more information please refer to: https://github.com/Dash-Industry-Forum/DASH-IF-Conformance
-- When the `--ip` parameter is not provided the IP address the Docker instance will connect to, in order to access the test vectorswill be autodetected, but it may not be the correct address if the local machine has mulitple network interfaces.
+- When the `--ip` parameter is not provided the IP address the Docker instance will connect to in order to access the test vectors will be autodetected, but it may not be the correct address if the local machine has mulitple network interfaces.